 A Brief History

 The OSU S.A.G.E.
 Program (Series in Applied Gerontology Education) was developed and launched by the Office of Geriatrics and Interprofessional Aging (formerly known as the Office of Geriatrics and Gerontology) in March 2001 in response to 1) the increasing need for today’s workforce to understand the issues of aging; 2) our state and nation’s demographics indicating the significant growth of the older adult population; and 3) to promote new employment opportunities by furthering aging education at Ohio State and across the nation.
 The distance education format was chosen in response to identified university priorities and the needs of diverse students to participate in a program flexible enough to accommodate busy professional and personal lives.
 We've grown and improved the OSU S.A.G.E.
-Program over the page several years, and hope you find it interesting and educational!
+Program over the past several years, and hope you find it interesting and educational!

-Michele Stokes, PhD, MS, Lecturer
+Michele Stokes, MS, PhD, Lecturer

 System Director, OhioHealth Neuroscience/Senior Health Services

-Autumn Semester (Course 3): Issues and Trends in Aging
+Fall Semester (Course 3): Issues and Trends in Aging

 About the Office